This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 You may need blood taken to give healthcare providers information about how your body is working.

 Desensitization may be done after you have a reaction, if you need to be treated with the antibiotic again.
-Your caregiver will start by giving you very small doses of the antibiotic over a few hours, even if you have a mild allergic reaction.
-Your caregiver will treat any allergic reaction that you have.
+Your healthcare provider will start by giving you very small doses of the antibiotic over a few hours, even if you have a mild allergic reaction.
+Your healthcare provider will treat any allergic reaction that you have.
 The dose is increased a little at a time until the full dose is reached and the medicine stops causing an allergic reaction.
 After desensitization, you will have to take a dose of the antibiotic every day to keep your body desensitized.
-Ask your caregiver for more information about desensitization.
+Ask your healthcare provider for more information about desensitization.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health